kmeixner/react-scheduler/client/README.md

 #How to use:

+* Ensure that you have NodeJS installed on your environment
 * Step 1: run "node server.js" from the root directory of the application
 * Step 2: run "npm start" from the 'client/src' directory of the application